JeffResc/DelTrack/README.md

 | NOTIFY_EMAIL               | The email to send notifications to.                                                                                           |
 | MONGO_INITDB_ROOT_USERNAME | The initialized MongoDB root username.
 If using the MONGO_STRING from above, set this to "deltrack".                          |
 | MONGO_INITDB_ROOT_PASSWORD | The initialized MongoDB root password.
 If using the MONGO_STRING from above, set this to "deltrack".                          |
+All variables in *bold* are required.
+All other variables not in bold can be set in the UI, but will be defaulted to these values on first start.

 ### Other variables
 Set the `REGISTRATION=1` environment variable in the DelTrack container to enable user registration.
 Set the `REGISTRATION=0` environment variable in the DelTrack container to disable user registration.